Media impact in the public service sector

 Changes in practices, processes and resource allocation in the goverment of welfare.

-This project examines how a conflict-oriented, tabloid and dramatic news logic influences public welfare policies and administrative practices.
+This project examined how a conflict-oriented, tabloid and dramatic news logic influences public welfare policies and administrative practices.
 News stories related to health and welfare are often emotional and critical.
 Online journalism, social media and 24/7 news cycles have intensified media pressure, demanding instant responses from affected stakeholders and propelling the development of sophisticated media strategies within public organizations.

 In spite of the prominent role of the media in the debates over public welfare, the knowledge, both within media studies and in political science, is sparse regarding how the media affect the internal processes in ministries and agencies.
-Addressing this knowledge gap the project asks:
+Addressing this knowledge gap the project asked:

 - How does media coverage influence the allocation of public welfare resources?

 - How is the interplay between political leadership and public administration affected by a news logic?

 - How should government respond to media pressure on welfare issues and how can media-related practices improve?